caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

   *list* *of str*, *optional*, *default = longest*

-  Field name of bandpass calibrator field.
-Or set as 'all' for all the bpcal fields, 'longest' to setlect the bpcal field observed for the longest time, 'nearest' to select the bpcal field closest to the target.
+  The field name(s) of the bandpass calibrator field(s).
+Or set 'all' to select all of the bpcal fields, 'longest' to select the bpcal field observed for the longest time, or 'nearest' to select the bpcal field closest to the target.